mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

             nav_style: dark

 * __`locale`__: The ISO-639-1 (2-letter) language locale used to build your
 theme.
-If your language is not supported yet, it will fallback to English.
+If your language is not yet supported, it will fallback to English.
 Default: `en`.
+See the guide to [localizing your theme] for details.

 ## readthedocs